DrRoot85/LucidLinux-i3-Thinkpad-X201T/README.md

 # LucidLinux-Arco-i3
-An automated installation/configuration of ArcoLinux i3
+An automated configuration of Arco Linux i3,
+See Readme inside installation folder for further details